leejoonli/code-every-day/log.md

 ## Thoughts

 Able to shuffle the "deck" and create a random number generator that uses a Set so the same card cannot be picked.
 Need to create a function to set a state variable with the picked cards and then map them onto the screen.

+# Day 24 (2/25/2022)

+## Personal Project

+Adjust card picking function and state variables for cleaner code.

+## Thoughts

+Able to select a three card spread and map them out onto the screen.
+Need to find out how to do a card flip and adjust CSS afterwards.